 Kampung Memories from Aukang, at Punggol Regional Library (14 May 2023)

 On 14 May 2023, I shared stories at the Punggol Regional Library.
-I had a lot of fun sharing stories like how my grandfather set out to “defeat the Empire”; how my father was warned that if he did not study hard, he would “become a night soil carrier”; and many more kampung stories.
-It was heartwarming to hear the participants’ own personal experiences.
-Special thanks must go to the National Library Board for the kind invitation, and the 50 people who attended the talk.
+I had fun sharing stories like how my grandfather set out to “defeat the Empire”; how my father was warned that if he did not study hard, he would “become a night soil carrier”; and other kampung stories.
+It was heartwarming to hear participants’ personal experiences.
+Special thanks to the National Library Board for the kind invitation, and the 50 people who attended the talk.

 Our Amazing Pioneers at Punggol Regional Library (30 April 2023)

 A big thank you to the 45 kind participants (and four volunteers!) who made the trip down to Punggol Regional Library for the launch of Our Amazing Pioneers!
 I shared stories of pioneers Seah Eu Chin, Seah Liang Seah, and Syed Omar Aljunied.
 We explored how they came to Singapore, settled down, and contributed to society.
-Their stories form part of our larger Singapore Story, and I hope to have inspired children and their families to learn more about Singapore’s history.
+Their stories form part of our larger Singapore Story.
+I hope to inspire children and their families to learn more about Singapore’s history.
 Today’s successful free public talk was only possible with the kindness of the National Library Board, WS Education, my family, and volunteers.
-Thank you from the bottom of my heart.

 Books on Sale at Rumah Kim Choo (from September 2022)